Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: The direct problem

-N\'ed\'elec edge elements \cite{Nedelec:1980:MFE} are finite elements particularly suited for the approximation of electromagnetic fields.
-Indeed, given a tetrahedral mesh $\mathcal{T}$ of the computational domain $\Omega$, the finite dimensional subspace $V_h$ generated by N\'ed\'elec basis functions is included in $H(\text{curl},\Omega)$, since their tangential component across faces shared by adjacent tetrahedra of $\mathcal{T}$ is continuous.
-They thus match the continuity properties of the electric field.
-N\'ed\'elec elements are called edge elements because the basis functions are associated with the edges of the mesh $\mathcal{T}$.
-More precisely, for a tetrahedron $T \in \mathcal{T}$, the local basis functions are associated with the \emph{oriented} edges $e=\{n_i,n_j\}$ of $T$ as follows
+In order to discretize problem~\eqref{pbdirectvarf} by a finite element method, consider a tetrahedral mesh $\mathcal{T}$ of the computational domain $\Omega$.
+N\'ed\'elec edge elements \cite{Nedelec:1980:MFE} are finite elements particularly suited for the approximation of the electric field.
+Indeed, they ensure continuity of the tangential component of the field and the finite dimensional subspace $V_h$ generated by N\'ed\'elec basis functions is included in $H(\text{curl},\Omega)$.
+N\'ed\'elec elements are called edge elements because, at the lowest order (degree $r=1$), basis functions and degrees of freedom are associated with the (oriented) edges of the mesh $\mathcal{T}$: the degrees of freedom are circulations of the field along the edges.

-where the $\lambda_{\ell}$ are the barycentric coordinates of a point with respect to the node $n_\ell$ of $T$.
-Note that the polynomial degree of $\mathbf{w}^e$ is $1$ since the barycentric coordinates $\lambda_{\ell}$ are polynomials of degree $1$ and their gradients are constant.
-As these basis functions are vector functions, we only need one set of unknowns to approximate all the components of the field, and not three sets of unknowns, one for each component of the field as is instead required for usual nodal (scalar) finite elements.

-The finite element discretization of the variational problem is obtained by taking test functions $\vv \in V_h$, the edge finite element space on the mesh $\mathcal{T}$, and by looking for a solution $\vE_h \in V_h$ in the same space: find $\vE_h \in V_h$ such that

-Locally, over each tetrahedron $T$, we write the discretized field as $\mathbf{E}_h= \sum_{e \in T} c_e {\bf w}^e$, a linear combination with coefficients $c_e$ of the basis functions associated with the edges $e$ of $T$, and the coefficients $c_e$ will be the unknowns of the resulting linear system.
-For edge finite elements (of degree $1$) these coefficients can be interpreted as the \emph{circulations} of ${\bf E}_h$ along the edges of the tetrahedra:

-where ${\bf t}_e$ is the tangent vector to the edge $e$ of length $|e|$, the length of $e$.
-This is a consequence of the fact that the basis functions are in duality with the \emph{degrees of freedom} given by the circulations along the edges, that is: